 Once the cream is frothy, add the powdered sugar and sifted cocoa powder.
 You might want to give it a little stir before turning the electric mixer on otherwise you may get a face full of chocolate sugar cloud.

-This is when you can pull the beaters out of the mixture and the “peak” of the mixture falls onto its self, it doesn’t stand up.
-Add flavoring.
+This is when you can pull the beaters out of the mixture and the “peak” of the mixture falls onto its self, it doesn’t stand up but it does leave a “track.”

-Whip the mousse until stiff peaks form.
-A stiff peak is when the mixture holds its shape and peaks stand straight up.
+Stiff peaks are when the mixture holds its shape and peaks stand straight up.
 Make sure not to over whip or it might end up turning into sweet chocolate butter.
-Haha!

 I like to use a spatula to do my last bit of mixing to ensure I don’t over whip.

 I like to add a little fancy to this mousse by using a plastic bag and piping tip.

-Now, using your make-shift piping bag, pipe this delicious, fluffy chocolate mousse into the serving dish of your choice… or right into your mouth.
+Using a make-shift piping bag, pipe this delicious, airy chocolate mousse into the serving dish of your choice… or right into your mouth.
 I won’t tell. 😉

 This is a treat everyone will like unless you don’t like chocolate, which would be crazy! 😉